-When an online user realizes that your website is unsecured on the search results page, the chances of them clicking on it becomes slim.
+When an online user realizes that your website is unsecured on the search results page, the chances of them clicking on it become slim.
 The reason being, your competitors are already using secure connections.
 So, why would anyone want to risk using your website?

 A secured website receives a much higher rate of conversion because they’re always more trustworthy.
 People will be more open clicking them and possibly convert them into leads and make sales.